 Changes in substrates, due to an altered sediment supply, have the potential to significantly effect the germination and distribution of riparian species due to the capillary fringe potential associated with various substrates.
 Capillary fringe is a zone immediately above the water table in which water is drawn upward into soil pores by forces of adhesion and surface tension.
 Finely textured soils tend to have greater capillary potential than coarser sands due to a wicking action that allows plant roots to use water in the soil above the ground-water depth.
-Capillary action is a key factor in supporting germination, as it allows plants access to water in the soils even as the water table drops (rootfollow) (Naiman et al. 2005).
-Larger substrates, such as cobble, boulder and bedrock, may not provide capillary action due to a reduced attraction between the substrate particles and the water molecules (Raven et. al 2005).
-According to literature sources, several woody riparian species found in the Project area are adapted to fine, medium and coarse soil textures rather than larger particles, such as gravels and cobbles.
-Changes in fine sediment input in Project-affected reaches both up- and down-stream of the Englebright Reservoir, changes in substrate size, and effects from historical disturbances in the Yuba River downstream of the Englebright Dam may affect the germination success and distribution of woody riparian species.
-No changes on sediment transport due to the proposed Project are expected.
+Capillary action is a key factor in supporting germination, as it allows plants access to water in the soils even as the water table drops (rootfollow) (Naiman 2005).
+Larger substrates, such as cobble, boulder and bedrock, are unlikely to provide capillary action.
+Changes in fine sediment input in Projectaffected reaches both up- and down-stream of the Englebright Reservoir, changes in substrate size, and effects from historical disturbances in the Yuba River downstream of the Englebright Dam may affect the germination success and distribution of woody riparian species.

 Changes in flow timing and inundation duration between With- and Without-Project flows may alter the distribution or abundance of woody riparian vegetation.
-The magnitude and frequency, and the seasonal and inter-annual timing of flows are important determinants in composition, turnover, and ecological functioning of riparian areas.
-The magnitude of flow can determine where seeds are distributed laterally in the channel.
-Some woody riparian vegetation, such as cottonwood seedlings, must be located within the floodprone zone close enough to the channel so that roots can reach ground water or capillary fringe during the growing season but enough above the base flow level in order to avoid being scoured out during high flows.
-The timing of peak flows may be critical to distribute riparian seeds as they are dispersed from the parent plants, so that they may be deposited in nursery sites adequate to support germination.
 Riparian vegetation is strongly influenced by prolonged periods of inundation, which create anoxic soil conditions and contribute to seed germination conditions.
-The duration and frequency of inundation influences lateral distribution of plant species in the channel, depending on a plant's anaerobic or drought tolerance and germination adaptations.
+The duration and frequency of inundation influences lateral distribution of plant species in the channel, depending on a plant's anaerobic tolerance and germination adaptations.

 However, the riparian habitats within the Project-affected reaches appear healthy, based on the distribution of plants in the channel, the richness and vigor of the plants, and the full suite of age classes of woody riparian vegetation (i.e., indicates that germination is continuing to occur).
-NNIPs are considered a potential threat to the riparian areas, particularly in the reaches upstream of the Englebright Reservoir where Himalayan blackberries occur with greater frequency.
-There is not currently evidence of a reduced functioning of the riparian communities.
 The topographic sequence, or lateral stratification, in the channel is within expected parameters in Project-affected reaches, with willows and younger (shorter) trees nearer the wetted channel or accessed by lower flows.
-This indicates an availability of water, either through flows, groundwater availability, and/or capillary fringe which supports successful recruitment; but also indicates vegetation may be removed by peak flow events.
+This indicates an availability of water, either through flows and/or capillary fringe which supports successful recruitment; but also indicates vegetation may be removed by peak flow events.
 Willows have short rooting depths, and germinating seedlings need shallow root access to water; willows and younger trees were found in high abundance near the low-flow wetted edge of most Project-affected reaches.
 More mature (taller) trees, as well as a greater abundance of cottonwoods, were observed in areas accessed by higher flows, generally farther from the wetted channel.
 Seedlings germinate in these areas following higher flows (Mahoney and Rood 1998) and grow to maturity without being scoured out of the channel, while still accessing water using deep root systems.
 In the Yuba River downstream of the Englebright Dam, white alder and Western sycamore provided canopy cover in the mid-ranges of flows, with rooting depths intermediate between willows and cottonwoods.

 In the Yuba River downstream of the Englebright Dam, the riparian habitats tend to have simple horizontal and vertical stratification, but this appears to be a result of residual effects from historical mining or recent anthropogenic channel changes that reset riparian seral processes.
-The riparian ecosystem is likely to function at a higher level with more complex riparian vegetation and higher coverage as it recovers from historical disturbances over time.